FranckyU/batting-averages-cli/README.md

 1. The Thor command that launches the app
 2. UI layer, implemented in `lib/batting_averages_ui.rb`.
 This layer handles the output presentation, the textual interactivity and the REPL loop
-3- Engine layer, implemented in `lib/batting_averages_engine.rb`.
+3. Engine layer, implemented in `lib/batting_averages_engine.rb`.
 This layer is responsible of the CSV parsing and ranking calculations

 **Strategies**

 + Caching of the global ranking because this is heavy to process (100k+ lines and we cannot leverage indexes)
 + Ahead of time indexing by year and by team.
 This speeds up the parsing when filtering is asked by the user (no need of cache)
-+ Usage of Set: offers a time complexity advantage when filtering is asked by the user (~ set intersection)
++ Usage of `Set`: provides a time complexity advantage when filtering is asked by the user (~ set intersection)
 + For readability in the UI, the tables are presented in pages of 30 by 30, which is reset to page 1 (top ranks) whenever the filtering criteria changes